cassiofariasmachado/interwebs-speed/readme.md

 # Interwebs speed

-A simple Python script to monitor download, upload and ping and save this data in a csv file.
+A simple project to monitor download, upload and ping and save this data in a csv file.